Food Security: Think of the Smallholder Farmers

 This is partly due to the low density of financial institutions in rural areas; inappropriate financial products; high cost and high risks of lending.
 Smallholder farmers adjust by resorting to informal credit, reduction of farm inputs, sub-optimal production techniques, and borrowing from family and friends.

+In addition, small-scale farmers concentrate on low-risk, low-return activities because they cannot access start-up capital and cannot transfer system risks.
 As a result, there is low agricultural productivity among smallholder farmers.

-Low productivity attributed to the inadequate use of productivity-enhancing technologies and inputs such as fertilizers has led to food insecurity amongst the smallholder households and worsened unemployment and poverty.
+Low productivity attributed to the inadequate use of productivity-enhancing technologies and inputs such as fertilizers has led to food insecurity amongst smallholder households and worsened unemployment and poverty.

 Credit is an important input into the production system and it contributes to increased food productivity.
 Access to credit increases the farmer’s working capital.